Sheol: Hebrew Bible

 The prophet Isaiah expounds on Sheol at great length during some of his sermons, personifying it as possessing an ever-increasing hunger for living people, with a great propensity for the souls of sinners, and where pleas to Yahweh cannot escape.
 Ezekiel, during his prophecy of Egypt's downfall, describes Egypt metaphorically descending into Sheol as a dead person would, where all the spirits of the dead, as well as other fallen empires, such as Assyria, jeer and mock its fall from might.
 The remaining mentions of Sheol lie in the poetic literature of the Hebrew Bible.
 Job mentions Sheol in several of his laments, calling it his "home" as he lies in anguish, and yearning for death to take him there to put an end to his suffering.
 Sheol is also mentioned in several Psalms—again, as the grave of humanity.

-Other biblical names for Sheol were ’Ăḇaddōn (אֲבַדּוֹן 'ruin'), found in Psalm 88:11, Job 28:22 and Proverbs 15:11 and Šaḥaṯ (שַחַת 'corruption'), found in Isaiah 38:17 and Ezekiel 28:8.
+Other biblical names for Sheol were ’Ăḇaddōn (אֲבַדּוֹן), found in Psalm 88:11, Job 28:22 and Proverbs 15:11 and Šaḥaṯ (שַחַת), found in Isaiah 38:17 and Ezekiel 28:8.
+The synonyms for Sheol included terms for 'pit' (bôr, b'ēr, šaḥaṯ) and 'destruction' (ăḇaddôn) which are used in similar contexts when referencing the underworld.